-The amazing story of the jade rediscovery spans over a century, involving many American scientists enamored with the jade.
-Among them were Zelia Nutall, William Niven, Robert Leslie, William Foshag, and Tom and Joyce Barbour.
+The story of Guatemalan jade rediscovery spans over a century.
+It involved many American scientists enamored with the jade.
+Among them were Zelia Nutall, William Niven, Robert Leslie, William Foshag and Tom and Joyce Barbour.

-A plethora of carved jades had been found in archaeological sites in Mexico and Central America since the early 1900s, but there was no jade specimen found in situ until much later.
+Carved jades had been found in archaeological sites in Mexico and Central America since the early 1900s.
+However, no jade specimens were found on-site until much later.

-In Foshag’s work, “Mineralogical studies on Guatemala Jade” published in 1957, a year after his death (Smithsonian Miscellaneous Collections), his research using X-ray diffraction patterns and refractive indices categorizes the Guatemalan jade as jadeite, finding it to be similar to jade found in Burma.
+Foshag’s research categorized the Guatemalan jade as jadeite.
+He found it to be similar to jade found in Burma.
 This was the beginning of the rediscovery of the Maya jade mining sources.

 Mayan Lapidary Work

-identified by the Ridingers.
-When we met Mary Lou Ridinger in Antigua, my first question was “how did the Maya carve their jade?”
-We know that the Maya did not have metal tools.
-The advent of copper tools with their ability to carry abrasive grit revolutionized hard gemstone carving in ancient Mesopotamia, Egypt, and Greece.
+The Ridingers also found Mayan workshop sites with remnants of tools.
+We know the Maya did not have metal tools.
+The advent of copper tools with their ability to carry abrasive grit revolutionized hard gemstone carving in ancient Mesopotamia, Egypt and Greece.

 Lapidary Work at the Jade Maya™ Shop in Antigua

-The Jade Maya™ is a gallery, factory for carving jade and archeology museum, located in the colonial city of Antigua, Guatemala.
-It is the Ridingers’ original company, Jades S.A. (www.jademaya.com).
+Located in Antigua, Guatemala, Jade Maya™ is a gallery, archeology museum and factory for carving jade.
+It is the Ridingers’ original company.

-To set up the shop, Jay Ridinger brought lapidary equipment from the States.
-Robert Terzuola, another American living in Guatemala and fine jade master carver, became the shop’s foreman for several years, training Guatemalan apprentices (Green Gold, Donald M. Best, Lapidary Journal, October 1983).
+To set up the shop, Jay Ridinger brought lapidary equipment from the United States.
+Robert Terzuola, another American living in Guatemala and fine jade master carver, became the shop’s foreman for several years.

 An impressive inventory of sorted jade slabs of all colors and grades is arranged on wooden shelves, immediately available for custom orders.
 All of the jade material is natural, not treated by dye, heat, or bleaching.

 The main carving area is a room in the center of the shop, where visitors can observe the carvers at work.
-Several lapidary units around the perimeter of the room are set up with rotating wheels, where lapidaries take the jade carvings through every step of grinding and sanding.
-One lady lapidary was working on the final sanding of jade discs and she kindly let me watch her work.
-The final polishing is done on flat vertical laps using chrome oxide.
+Several lapidary units around the perimeter of the room are set up with rotating wheels for grinding and sanding.